T-infinity/T-infinity-docs/docs/mesh.rst

 ``MeshInterface`` objects are the primary output of the pre-processing step but are used nearly all :math:`T^{\infty}` plugins.

 Only two mesh entities are described: nodes and cells.
-Additional entities (edges, faces, etc) must be derrived from cells and nodes.
+Additional entities (edges, faces, etc) must be derived from cells and nodes.

 Partitioning
 ------------